- Tour MB Roland Distillery and Casey Jones Distillery

 Bruce Convention Center: Operations have been resumed at 33% capacity.
 Complete reopening plans, on-site regulations, and details on available offerings may be found at www.the-bruce.com.
 For more info or to book an event, call (270) 707-7000 or email [email protected].

 Driver’s Licenses: Circuit court clerks statewide resumed providing limited driver’s license services June 1.
 Individuals with a driver’s license, permit or ID card that expired or was lost between March 1-June 30, 2020, who wish to obtain a renewal or reissuance must apply through a remote application process and obtain new credentials issued through an in-person visit to the Justice Center.
 Additional details are avilable here.
 If you have questions about court cases or jury duty, please email [email protected].
 If you have questions about drivers license, please email [email protected].
 You may also call (270) 889-6539.

-Planters Bank-Jennie Stuart Health Sportsplex: All activities, including basketball shoot-arounds, batting cages and indoor cornhole, are currently appointment-only.
-Call (270) 985-1700 for more information or to book your spot.
+Planters Bank-Jennie Stuart Health Sportsplex: Call (270) 985-1700 for more information.

-Thomas Street Recreation Center: Facilities have reopened to the public.
-Call (270) 887-4290 for more details.
+Thomas Street Recreation Center: Call (270) 887-4290 for more details.